Morrison Waite: Political and legal career

-In 1850, Waite and his family moved to Toledo, where he set up a branch office of his law firm with Young.
+In 1850, Waite and his family moved to Toledo, Ohio, where he set up a branch office of his law firm with Young.
 Waite soon came to be recognized as a leader of the state bar.
 When Young retired in 1856, Waite built a prosperous new firm with his brother Richard Waite.
 One of his partners in Toledo was George P. Estey, a man from New Hampshire who served as a Union Army general during the American Civil War.

-An active member of the Whig Party, Waite was elected to a term in the Ohio Senate in 1849–1850.
+An active member of the Whig Party, Waite was elected to a term in the Ohio House of Representatives in 1849–1850.
 He made two unsuccessful bids for the United States Senate, and was offered (but declined) a seat on the Ohio Supreme Court.
 In the mid-1850s, because of his opposition to slavery, Waite joined the fledgling Republican Party and helped to organize it in his home state.
 By 1870, he was known as one of the best lawyers in Ohio.

 In 1871, Waite received an invitation to represent the United States (along with William M. Evarts and Caleb Cushing) as counsel before the Alabama Tribunal at Geneva.
 In his first national role, he gained acclaim when he won a $15 million award from the tribunal.
-In 1872, he was unanimously selected to preside over the Ohio 1873 constitutional convention.
+In 1872, he was unanimously selected to preside over the 1873 Ohio constitutional convention.